cockroachdb/docs/cockroachcloud/monitoring-page.md

 The **Integration status** in the **Datadog** panel reports the following:

 - `Active` indicates that the integration has been successfully deployed.
 - `Inactive` indicates that the integration has not been successfully deployed.
+Setup has either not been attempted or has encountered an error.
 - `Unhealthy` indicates that the integration API key is invalid and needs to be [updated](#update-integration).
+- `Unknown` indicates that an unknown error has occurred.
+If this status is displayed, contact our [support team](https://support.cockroachlabs.com/).

 Metrics export from CockroachDB can be interrupted in the event of: